edgedb/easy-edgedb/chapter1/index.md

 So let's not do that `Person` insert.
 We'll fix the `Person` type soon by changing `array<str>` from a `property` to something called `multi link` to the `City` type.
 This will actually join them together.

-But first let's look a bit closer at what happens when we use `INSERT`.
+But first let's look a bit closer at what happens when we use `insert`.

 As you can see, `str`s are fine with unicode letters like ț.
 Even emojis and special characters are just fine: you could even create a `City` called '🤠' or '(╯°□°)╯︵ ┻━┻' if you wanted to.